--strict

 Print a timestamp before each received packet.
 This

-option only affects the monitor
+option only affects the monitor, snoop, and ofp-parse-pcap

 commands.